matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 Welcome to the third and final part of this blog series.
 In [Part 1](fitness-journey-1.md), I outlined a scientific and analytical plan to transform my health and fitness by my 40th birthday.
 No fads, no guesswork, no pseudo-science — just measurable data, evidence-based methods, and a willingness to test and iterate on myself as the subject.
 In [Part 2](fitness-journey-2.md), I obsessively tracked and shared 52 weeks of raw data as I executed that plan.

-Now it's time to connect the dots — to bring the theory and the data together and understand why this worked.
+Now it’s time to connect the dots — to bring the theory and the data together, and understand not just _what_ worked, but _why_ it did.

 <!-- more -->